searchx-framework/searchx/README.md

 # Documentation

-SearchX is separeted in frontend and backend.
+SearchX is separated in frontend and backend.

 ## Frontend